AbdullahAlAnasSaimon/Interview-questions/README.md

 ### 4. When to use promises in real application?

+Promises are commonly used in real-world applications whenever you're dealing with asynchronous operations, such as fetching data from a server, reading files, or executing time-consuming tasks.
+Here are some scenarios where promises are particularly useful:

+**Fetching Data from APIs:**
+When making HTTP requests to APIs to fetch data, promises are used extensively.
+Promises allow you to handle the response (success or failure) in a clean and readable way.

+**File Operations:**
+When reading or writing files asynchronously, promises help in handling the asynchronous nature of these operations.
+For example, when reading a large file, you can use promises to process the file's contents once it's fully loaded.

+**Handling Events:**
+Promises can be used to handle events that may occur asynchronously, such as user interactions or responses from web sockets.

+**Executing Multiple Asynchronous Operations:**
+When you need to execute multiple asynchronous operations in parallel or sequentially and then perform some action after all operations are completed, promises are very handy.
+Promise.all() can be used to execute multiple promises concurrently, while chaining promises with .then() allows you to execute them sequentially.

+**Timeouts and Delays:**
+Promises can be used to implement timeouts or delays in asynchronous operations.
+For example, you might want to fetch data from a server, but if it takes too long, you want to display a message to the user.

+**Error Handling:**
+Promises provide a consistent and standardized way to handle errors in asynchronous code using the .catch() method.
+This makes error handling more manageable and readable.

+**Code Readability and Maintainability:**
+Promises help in writing cleaner, more readable, and maintainable asynchronous code compared to using nested callbacks.
+They allow you to write asynchronous code in a more synchronous-like manner, making it easier to understand the flow of control.

 ### 5. What are classes and objects?

 ### 6. What is the purpose of this keyword?